 - Fabrications, and machine building

-Mill Certifications or Material Test Reports (MTR’s) are available upon request.
+We provide Mill Certifications or Material Test Reports (MTR’s) upon request.
 Material Test Reports (MTR’s) include plate specifications, heat numbers, chemical and physical properties listed by the manufacturer or producing mill.
 Precision Grinding stores an electronic file copy of each MTR, indefinitely.

 |A36 steel physical properties table|

 |Steel Type||Mild Carbon/Low Carbon|

 |Common PGI Inventory||0.25” – 6.00″ inquire for thicker plate|

 |Minimum Yield Stress (ksi)||36.3|